LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Training Setup and Hyperparameters

 Regarding the number of sampling layers $\gamma$, in alignment with Table~\ref{tab:peak_gpu_memory}, we selected values that matched or were lower than LoRA's GPU memory cost.
 Consequently, $\gamma=2$ was predominantly used in the LISA experiments, while $\gamma=4$ was chosen for the 70B model experiments.

-For the sampling period $K$, we examined values within ${1,3,5,10,50,80}$, aiming to maintain the model's update steps within a range of 10 to 50 per sampling instance.
-This selection was informed by factors such as dataset size, batch size, and total training steps.
+For the sampling period $K$, we examined values within ${1,3,5,10,50,80}$, aiming to maintain the model's update steps within a range of 10 to 50 per sampling period.
+This selection was informed by dataset size, batch size, and total training steps.

 The comprehensive results of our hyperparameter search, detailing the optimal values for each configuration, are presented in Table \ref{tab:hp-search-results}.